The Computational Limits of Deep Learning: Deep Learning's Computational Requirements in Practice

-Collectively, our results make it clear that, across many areas of deep learning, progress in training models has depended on large increases in the amount of computing power being used.
-A dependence on computing power for improved performance is not unique to deep learning, but has also been seen in other areas such as weather prediction and oil exploration \cite{thompson2020exponential}.
-But in those areas, as might be a concern for deep learning, there has been enormous growth in the cost of systems, with many cutting-edge models now being run on some of the largest computer systems in the world.
+Collectively, our results make it clear that, across many areas of deep learning, progress in training better models has depended on large increases in the amount of computing power being used.
+A dependence on computing power for improved performance is not unique to deep learning, but has also been seen in other areas such as weather prediction, computer chess, computer Go, and oil exploration \cite{thompson2020exponential}.
+In those areas there has been enormous growth in the cost of systems, with many cutting-edge models now requiring some of the largest computer systems in the world \cite{bbc2021}.
+This could well be deep learning's fate if current trends continue.